dragonmux/tempest/pdi.md

 ## The instruction set

+All values transmitted as part of instructions and their effects are transmitted in LSB-first (Little Endian) byte order.

 ### LDS

 The LDS instruction loads up to 4 bytes of data from a given direct address and sends it back to the host.